Skip to main content

 Symptoms of genital warts

-you have any of the following symptoms:
+you have 1 or more of the following symptoms:

 • a change to your normal flow of pee (for example, sideways) that does not go away